-Foreign exchange differences arising from revaluation and re-translation of foreign currency-denominated monetary assets and liabilities are credited to or charged against operations in the year in which the rates change under "Fair value gain or loss" account in the statement of comprehensive income.
+Foreign exchange differences arising from revaluation and re-translation of foreign currency-denominated monetary assets and liabilities are credited to or charged against operations in the year in which the rates change under "Foreign exchange gain or loss" account in the statements of comprehensive income.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.

-The assets and liabilities of the FCDU are translated into the Manila Branch's presentation currency at Bankers Association of the Philippines (BAP)closing rate prevailing at the statement of financial position date, and its income and expenses are translated at BAP weighted average rate for the year.
-Exchange differences arising from translation to the presentation currency are taken directly to other comprehensive income (OCI) in the statement of comprehensive income under "Cumulative translation adjustment" and is accumulated and presented as part of Due to Regular Banking Unit under the Due to Head Office and Other Branches account.
+The assets and liabilities of the FCDU are translated into the Manila Branch's presentation currency using the BSP Foreign Exchange Bulletin PDS rate prevailing at the statements of financial position date, and its income and expenses are translated at weighted average rate for the year.
+Exchange differences arising from translation to the presentation currency are taken directly to other comprehensive income (OCI) in the statements of comprehensive income under "Cumulative translation adjustment" and is accumulated and presented as part of Due to Regular Banking Unit.
 Upon disposal of the FCDU or upon actual remittance of FCDU profits to RBU, the deferred cumulative amount recognized as other comprehensive income is recognized in profit or loss.